 Internet Monitor is a research project based at the Berkman Klein Center for Internet & Society at Harvard University.
 Internet Monitor's aim is to evaluate, describe, and summarize the means, mechanisms, and extent of Internet content controls and Internet activity around the world.
 The project helps researchers, advocates, policymakers, and user communities understand trends in Internet health and activity through research, analysis, and data visualization.

-Internet Monitor has three components:
+Internet Monitor has several components: